 Individual institutions may consider parents’ assets differently when deciding how to distribute financial aid.
 Be sure to consult the college or university financial aid office and your wealth advisor about your situation.

-Practically, any type of saving for college could impact your federal financial aid; it should not deter you from deciding to save and invest.
+Practically, any college savings could impact your federal financial aid; it should not deter you from deciding to save and invest.
 Another point that parents of multiples or multiple children should consider is that the more kids you have in college at one time, the lower your Expected Family Contribution (EFC).
 The more kids you have in college at any point in time is one of the most significant impacts on your federal financial aid.